sandipshiwakoti/react-native-package-checker/README.md

 - 📦 **Upload & Analyze**: Drop your package.json and get instant compatibility analysis
 - 🔍 **Bulk Package Checking**: Check multiple packages simultaneously for New Architecture compatibility
-- 📊 **Comprehensive Analysis**: View package details
-- maintenance, platforms, TypeScript, quality score, GitHub stats, alternatives & more
+- 📊 **Comprehensive Analysis**: View package details such as maintenance, platforms, TypeScript, quality score, GitHub stats, alternatives & more
+- 🔎 **Quick Search & Filters**: Easily find and filter packages based on various criteria
 - 💾 **Export & Share**: Download analysis in PDF/Excel to share with your team
-- 🔎 **Quick Search & Filters**: Easily find and filter packages based on various criteria
-- 🔄 **Upgrade Helper**: Get upgrade paths with direct links to React Native Upgrade Helper

 ## Getting Started